P 916.482.2370 | 3555 Auburn Boulevard, Sacramento, CA 95821

 Chief Executive Officer

-Glynis has over 25 years of nonprofit child welfare, social service, program management and leadership experience.
-She earned her Master’s Degree in Counselor Education from CSU Sacramento, is a graduate of Sierra Health’s Leadership Program, and a third-generation “Sacramentan”.
+Glynis Butler-Stone has over 25 years of nonprofit child welfare, social service, management and leadership experience.
+She received her Master’s Degree in Counselor Education from CSU Sacramento, is a graduate of the Sierra Health Leadership Program and is a third-generation “Sacramentan”.

-She is passionate about her work with children and families affected by trauma and is actively involved in local and statewide reform and advocacy efforts.
-As a member of the Heart Gallery of Sacramento Board she brings her knowledge, skills, and passion for permanency to local children touched by the foster care system.
+She is passionate about her work with children and families affected by trauma and Glynis continues to be actively involved in local and statewide reform and advocacy efforts.
+She is a member of the Heart Gallery of Sacramento Board and desires to bring her knowledge, skills, and passion for permanency to additional local children touched by the foster care system.

 Glynis enjoys spending time with her husband and “furry” children, participates in as many dance and fitness classes weekly as she can, loves attending local theater events, and is a “die-hard” Sacramento Kings fan since 1985.